Travel guide

 eSIM for Zurich: internet from the airport on your getaway

-eSIM for Zurich: The Essentials
+eSIM for Zurich: the essentials

 An eSIM for Zurich is a digital data plan that you install on your phone before traveling and activate upon arrival.
 It connects you to Swiss networks in 1 minute, without a physical card or stores.
 Since Zurich is in Switzerland, the plan you need is a Switzerland eSIM: it covers the city and the entire country.